prajwaldp/aqms-dashboard/README.md

 - `IotDataChannel#stream_sensor_data` starts a UDP Server
     - It accepts data from clients (the fake sensor value generating program or a client running on a Raspberry Pi)
     - Keeps broadcasting data from the client to the `iot_data_channel` is a `Thread`
+- `app/assets/javascripts/channels/iot_data.coffee` recieves sensor data on the client side and `update_dom()` is called with the received data.
+The graphs/visualization on the browser must be altered using this newly received data and JavaScript